 Review

-As someone who's been through enough change and transition of my own, I'm particularly interested in how we handle these moments — not with formulas, but by recognising the patterns underneath.
-Looking for them, I picked up Life Is in the Transitions.
-It's built on 225 real stories and the patterns that emerged from how people managed change in their personal and professional lives.
+As someone who's been through enough change and transition of my own, I'm particularly interested in how we handle these moments—recognizing the patterns underneath rather than defaulting to rigid formulas.
+Looking for these patterns, I picked up Life Is in the Transitions.
+It’s built on 225 real stories and the patterns that emerged from how people managed change in their personal and professional lives.

 Bruce Feiler spent three years collecting those 225 life stories across the United States, then coded them for 57 variables.
 The result is part narrative journalism, part social science, part practical framework.
 One of his central observations is that life doesn’t unfold in a predictable sequence of stages.
 Instead, it moves through recurring disruptions - some chosen, some imposed - that arrive throughout adult life, often in clusters.

 The numbers from his data are worth noticing.
-The average adult faces a disruptive event every 12 to 18 months.
-One in ten rises to the level of what Feiler calls a lifequake — a fundamental reorientation.
-Three to five of these per lifetime.
-Average duration: five years.
+The average adult faces a disruptive event every 12 to 18 months with one in ten rising to the level of what Feiler calls a lifequake, meaning a fundamental reorientation.
+Three to five of these per lifetime with an average duration of five years.
 When you do the maths, roughly half of adult life is spent in transition.
-That is not a flaw in the system.
-That is the system.
+That is not a flaw in the system, it is the system.

 The data layer.

 Feiler didn’t just collect stories — he built a database, coded each interview for dozens of variables, and cross-referenced patterns.
-So when he says “fear was the most common emotion in transitions” (27%), or that “47% found the messy middle hardest,” these are counts rather than impressions.
-For me, this matters because much of the transition literature leans heavily on anecdote or practitioner observation.
-Here, the two sit together.
+So when he reports that fear was the most common emotion in transitions (27 per cent), or that 47 per cent of people found the messy middle hardest, those are actual counts.

 The ABCs of meaning.